betegon/blokchain-from-scratch/README.md

 * Previous Hash
 * Hash

-Number of transactions can be differente in each block.
+Number of transactions can be different in each block.
 # References

 UNDERSTANDING BLOCKCHAIN